2023 Most Popular Computer Engineering Associate Degree Schools in New York

 Top 10 Most Popular Computer Engineering Technology Associate Degree Schools

-Our analysis found Excelsior College to be the most popular school for computer engineering technology students who want to pursue a associate degree in New York.
-Located in the small city of Albany, Excelsior College is a private not-for-profit school with a large student population.
+Our 2023 rankings named Excelsior College the most popular school in New York for computer engineering technology students working on their associate degree.
+Located in the small city of Albany, Excelsior College is a private not-for-profit college with a fairly large student population.

 Women make up 14% of the computer engineering tech majors at the school.